-David looks at a life through the eyes of a person he loves: his outspoken, gay, octagenarian neighbor, who is still very much alive and loving.
+David looks at a life through the eyes of his outspoken, gay, octogenarian neighbor, who is still very much alive and loving.

 My 85-year-old neighbor, Bernie, rolls his eyes as he answers his door.
 He’s been on the phone all morning with the “new” boyfriend of his ex-partner Richard.
 Bernie still calls the boyfriend “new” even though the two have been together for 20 years.

 “He complains to me that Richard’s crazy,” Bernie offers.
 “I tell him: This is news?
 So leave him!”
 This is the brand of blunt advice I’ve come to expect since I moved in next door to Bernie 17 years ago.

 “Now what do you want to know from me?
 My life story?”
 Bernie asks.

 “Not exactly,” I reply.
 I explain that Metrosource has asked me to write about someone I love.

 “And you love me?”
 Bernie asks with a laugh.